 Wilson leads Seahawks past Panthers

-Russell Wilson threw for two touchdowns as the Seattle Seahawks defeated the host Carolina Panthers 30-24 and ultimately secured a playoff berth Sunday afternoon at Charlotte, N.C.
-Seattle (11-3) clinched a spot in the NFC postseason after the Los Angeles Rams lost at Dallas in the late afternoon window, and also vaulted into the top spot in the NFC standings after San Francisco was stunned by Atlanta at home.
-The 49ers (11-3) host the Seahawks in Week 17.
+Russell Wilson threw for two touchdowns as the Seattle Seahawks defeated the host Carolina Panthers 30-24 and moved to the brink of securing a playoff berth Sunday afternoon at Charlotte, N.C.
+Seattle (11-3) might clinch a spot in the NFC postseason by the end of the day pending other results.
+The Seahawks also remain in contention with the San Francisco 49ers to win the NFC West with two games left.

 Running back Chris Carson scored on two runs and picked up key yards on the final possession as the Seahawks ran out the clock.
 The Panthers (5-9), who were in their second game under interim coach Perry Fewell, lost their sixth game in a row.